 You can also see a short film of a studio show here

 A short trip around the studio October 2020.

-Below are a few shots of work in progress during the Covid lockdown.
-I started using clay again but as i had no access to a kiln i chose to make moulds and cast them using materials i could access locally in the builders supply.
+Below are a few more images of work in progress during the Covid lockdown.
+I started using clay again but as I had no access to a kiln i chose to make moulds and cast them using materials i could access locally in the builders supply.
 This included plaster, various cements and materials for concrete mixes including ground marble.

 Clay and metals before mould making